Fuel prices unchanged as Covid surge keeps crude stable

-New Delhi, April 27 (IANS) Fuel prices in the country remained unchanged on Tuesday as oil marketing companies decided to press the pause mode and analyse the global developments before effecting a revision.
+New Delhi: Fuel prices in the country remained unchanged on Tuesday as oil marketing companies decided to press the pause mode and analyse the global developments before effecting a revision.

 Accordingly, pump price of petrol and diesel remained at Rs 90.40 a litre and Rs 80.73 a litre respectively in Delhi.
 It is the 13th consecutive day when fuel prices have not been revised.